-- To publish and otherwise make publicly available the (a) names of candidate and accredited institutions, (b) names and affiliations of members of its policy and decision-making bodies, and (c) names of its principal administrative personnel.
+- To publish and otherwise make publicly available the (a) names of the candidate and accredited institutions, (b) names and affiliations of members of its policy and decision-making bodies, and (c) names of its principal administrative personnel.

 On November 8, 2008, the delegates at the Council’s annual meeting adopted the core values listed below.
 The core values provide the foundation for the Council’s mission, goals, and objectives.